Investigation of the Effectiveness of Aquatic Plants in Filtering Contaminated Water

 Abstract

-Population increase and rapid urbanization are two major factors for the scarcity of clean water in 21st century societies across the world.
-Modern sewage water treatment plants and filtration systems require a lot of economic and land resources which many “lesser developed countries” do not have.
-As a result, large amounts of raw sewage water are released into the environment, and millions of people do not have access to clean water.
-To fulfill such water demand, the use of aquatic plants, also known as macrophytes, have been used in a constructed wetland which allows for the filtration of contaminated water using natural processes involving wetland vegetation, soils, and their associated microbial assemblages.
-In the present study, Typha (cattail) and Pontederia crassipes (water hyacinth) have been tested in a simulated constructed wetland to study their effect on pollutants removal efficiency (nitrates, ammonium, pH, and Dissolved oxygen).
-Results show that both the Typha and Pontederia crassipes were effective in filtering out the aforementioned contaminants and improving water quality through the process of phytoaccumulation.
-However, there was no clear correlation between dissolved oxygen levels and time in contact with the macrophyte roots possibly due to environmental factors.
-A better quantitative understanding of the phytoaccumulation process, such as the limits and plateau points of contaminant uptake is needed to optimize the usage and application of Typha and Pontederia crassipes in practical constructed wetlands.
+Population growth and rapid urbanization are major contributors to global clean water scarcity in 21st-century societies.
+Modern wastewater treatment plants and filtration systems require significant economic and land resources, which many developing countries lack.
+Consequently, large volumes of untreated sewage are released into the environment, leaving millions without access to clean water.
+To address this demand, constructed wetlands utilizing aquatic plants (macrophytes) have emerged as a sustainable solution.
+These systems filter contaminated water through natural processes involving wetland vegetation, soils, and associated microbial communities.
+In this study, Typha (cattail) and Pontederia crassipes (water hyacinth) were tested in a simulated constructed wetland to evaluate their pollutant removal efficiency (nitrates, ammonium, pH, and dissolved oxygen).
+Results demonstrated that both species effectively filtered contaminants and improved water quality via phytoaccumulation.
+However, no clear correlation emerged between dissolved oxygen levels and root contact time, possibly due to environmental factors.
+Further research is needed to quantitatively understand phytoaccumulation processes-including contaminant uptake limits and plateau points-to optimize Typha and Pontederia crassipes applications in practical constructed wetlands.

 Downloads